n-st/quicksearch/README.md

        # Optionally, for MAC/OUI lookup:
        wget -O data/oui.txt http://standards-oui.ieee.org/oui.txt

+       # On Debian, you can instead use the (slightly older) versions from the official package repository:
+       apt install python3-flask python3-twisted python3-phonenumbers

 3. Copy `quicksearch.service` to your systemd service directory

        cp /opt/quicksearch/quicksearch.service /etc/systemd/system

-4. Check where `pip` installed `twistd` on your system, adjust path in service file if necessary
+4. Check where `pip` installed `twistd3` on your system, adjust path in service file if necessary

-       which twistd
+       which twistd3
        vim /etc/systemd/system/quicksearch.service

 5. Adapt path, port, and bindhost settings to your needs